How to Create Facebook Lead Form Ads in 15 Minutes!

 With new Facebook forms, there is no load time because the form pops up automatically.
 There is also no way to get your contact information wrong on the forms because the lead forms auto-generate the lead’s information from the information on their Facebook profile.

-Now that we have the basic background of Facebook Lead Generation Ads, let’s move on to creating a Lead Ad Form!
+Now that we have the basic background of Facebook Lead Form Ads, let’s move on to creating a Lead Ad Form!